knyazer/bootstrapped-dqn-scaling/README.md

     sharding = jax.sharding.NamedSharding(mesh, P("x"))
 ```

-## 📚 Citation
+## Citation

-If you use this code in your research, please cite our paper:
+If you use this code in your research, please cite our paper (that is going to be on arXiv soon):

 ```bibtex
 @article{knyazhitskiy2025unified,